Bahar Mehmani

 Netherlands

 Bahar joined Elsevier as a managing editor in 2012.
-She was responsible for checking submitted manuscripts for one physics and two mathematics titles.
-In her role as Managing editor she also worked on expanding journals’ aims and scopes and launched a new journal (link).
-Before joining Elsevier, she was a postdoc researcher at Max Planck Institute for the Science of Light (MPL).
+Before joining Elsevier, she was a postdoc researcher at the Max Planck Institute for the Science of Light (MPL).
 She received her PhD in Theoretical Physics from the University of Amsterdam (UvA) in 2010.

 Conflict of interest declaration